BNasmith/PTForsyth/PTFWorkofChrist.md

 so punishing Christ that there is left us only religious enjoyment, but in this sense.
-There is a penalty and curse for sin ; and Christ consented to enter that region.
+There is a penalty and curse for sin; and Christ consented to enter that region.
 Christ entered voluntarily into the pain and horror which is sin's penalty from God.
 Christ, by the deep intimacy of His